Mining in Devon and Cornwall (Overview)

 The Romans Mined for Silver in Devon and Cornwall

-And throughout the late medieval period: Combe Martin and Bere Ferrers were the primary sources of silver in England and Wales
+Throughout the late medieval period: Combe Martin, and Bere Ferrers in the Tamar Valley, were the primary sources of silver in England and Wales.

 Abstract

-This original article by J.P. offers a comprehensive history of silver mining in Devon and Cornwall.
-It highlights the significance of these ancient British southwest regions, in the production of silver from the Iron Age through to the medieval period.
+This original article by our lead writer J.P. provides a concise overview of Britain's history of silver mining in Devon and Cornwall, spanning from the Iron Age to the medieval period.

 Combe Martin Silver Mining

-Galena, a principal ore of lead, often bears silver.
-Besides Combe Martin's eastern Mine Tenement on Bowhay Lane EX34 0JN: the Exmoor Historic Environment Record lists silver-lead workings around Berrynarbor and Watermouth between Combe Martin and Ilfracombe.
+Galena, a principal ore of lead ['led'], often bears silver (Mindat.org, 2025).
+Besides Combe Martin's eastern Mine Tenement on Bowhay Lane EX34 0JN: the Exmoor Historic Environment Record lists silver-lead workings around Berrynarbor and Watermouth between Combe Martin and Ilfracombe (North Devon).

-The oldest of these workings is situated near the Iron Age univallate hillfort - 'Newberry Castle' - on Newberry Hill (Exmoor HER No. MDV12550), between Combe Martin and Berrynarbor at OS National Grid reference SS 571 470.
+The oldest of these workings is situated near the Iron Age univallate hillfort - 'Newberry Castle' - on Newberry Hill (Exmoor HER No. MDV12550), North Devon.
+A mile away from Berrynarbor, the site lies between Combe Martin and Berrynarbor beside the A399, at OS National Grid reference SS 571 470.

 Berrynarbor Iron Age Fort